lutzSul/smartheating/README.md

 | `2` | Cool |
 | `3` | Auto |

-1.3 sets the remote temperature setpoint if '/knx/{floor}/{roomnumber}/targetTemperature?value=X.X' is called
+3. sets the remote temperature setpoint if '/knx/{floor}/{roomnumber}/targetTemperature?value=X.X' is called

+## API Interface M-76

-2. Provides an API to access the C-56 device via the Uponor M-76 device to:
+Provides an API to access the C-56 device via the Uponor M-76 device to:

-2.1 return information when `/{installation}/{roomnumber}/status` is called:
+1. return information when `/{installation}/{roomnumber}/status` is called:
 ```
 {
     "targetHeatingCoolingState": INT,